-The requester on the surface of Earth moves in relation of GPS-koordinates with a velocity of 0 - 460 m/s, depending on his location between the pole and Equator.
-This motion has to be factored in by using the normal Galilee's formula - the differential velocity between light and the requester as inputs.
+The requester on the surface of Earth moves with a velocity of 0 - 460 m/s, depending on his location between the pole and Equator.
+This motion has to be factored in (together with the requisition's own motion in relation to Earth's surface) by using the normal Galilee's formula - the differential velocity between light and the requester as inputs.
 This motion corresponds to a shift of 0-37 m during the travel time of the radio signal.
 The Consultative Committee for the Definition of the Second and The International Radio Consultative Committee have agreed that this error correction is to be done so that the travel time is added by: